Peroi7/iOS-GameApp/README.md

 * Programmatically (Pure Layout)
 * Xib

 Design decision was to recreate Rawg.io UI for mobile version in swift using UIKit with PureLayout additional extensions.
-With Xib files & UI library great is powerful mix to create adaptive elements.
+Xib files & UI library is powerful mix to create great adaptive elements.

 **Screenshots**